rostyhn/UnifiedCopyPaste/readme.md

 # Usage
 Comes with two components: a daemon, and a server.
 The daemon waits for your clipboard's contents to change, and then uses a `POST` request to get them on the server component.
 You can then login to the server to see your clipboard's contents from another machine, and copy / modify it.

-While there isn't a seperate executable to copy the server's clipboard contents yet, included within `scripts` is a sample .sh script that you could bind to a key in your favorite window / desktop manager to copy the server's clipboard contents.
+While there isn't a separate executable to copy the server's clipboard contents yet, included within `scripts` is a sample .sh script that you could bind to a key in your favorite window / desktop manager to copy the server's clipboard contents.

 ## Sample script
 The script itself is a simple one-liner: